 How are we responding

-Between December 2020 and July 2021, NHSX published 8 digital playbooks on its website, as part of a programme of work supporting the commitment to reduce face-to-face outpatient appointments by up to a third over the next five years, as set out in The NHS Long Term Plan.
+Between December 2020 and July 2021, NHSX (now part of the NHS Transformation Directorate) published 8 digital playbooks on its website, as part of a programme of work supporting the commitment to reduce face-to-face outpatient appointments by up to a third over the next five years, as set out in The NHS Long Term Plan.
 The digital playbooks currently cover the 8 highest-volume specialities:

 Following the launch of the first 8 playbooks, the next 4 will be co-authored by clinical experts for the following specialties: